Kubau

 Kubau Local Government Area is one of the 23 Local Government Areas in Kaduna State, Nigeria.
 It has its headquarters in the town of Anchau.
 The Local Government Council is chaired by Bashir Zuntu.
 The present chairman is Hon.
 Bashir Zuntu.

 It was created during the military regime of General Sani Abacha, on November 2, 1995, from the present Ikara Local Government Area.

 Geography

 There are two main seasons in the Kubau LGA: the dry season and the rainy season.
 The area's average temperature is said to be 33 °C, and the Local Government Area's annual precipitation total is reported to be 1100 mm.

 Climate

 In Kubau Local Government Area, The dry season is partly cloudy, the wet season is oppressive and mostly cloudy, and the weather is hot all year round.
-The average annual temperature fluctuates between 21 °F and 24 °F, seldom falling below 103 °F.
+The average annual temperature fluctuates between 21 °C and 24 °C, seldom falling above 40 °C.